Sexual selection in insects: Sexual pheromones

 Sexual pheromones are defined as odors and are one of the prevalent ways in which social male insects find females to mate with.
 They can be produced in either males or females.
 The central roles of pheromones are to trigger behavioral interactions between the two sexes.
 Ultimately, this brings the sexes together for mating purposes.
 In addition, females discriminate against mates by the judgment of their sex pheromones.
 Courtship pheromones are issued in many cases by males.
 In the queen butterfly Danaus gilippus and the Arctic moth Utetheisa ornatrix, the chemical stimulation of the female is necessary for male mating success.

+Mating in the Florida Queen (butterfly) Danaus gilippus is mediated by an alkaloid derived courting pheromone, danaidone, that a male can dust on the female.
+This mediates acceptance of the male by the female.
+Danaidone is a toxic alkaloid that the female incorporates into eggs as protection against predation.

+Females of the Japanese scorpionfly, Panorpa japonica prefer the pheromone of males with low fluctuating asymmetry of the forewing.
+Low fluctuating asymmetry frequently correlates with individual fitness components such as growth, fecundity or survival.
+Thus female choice of mate should produce more fit offspring than random mating.

 Acoustic and visual signals

 In species such as the Coleopteran family Lampyridae, the males fly in the darkness and emit a species-specific pattern of light flashes, which are answered by perching receptive females.
 The color and temporal variation of the flash contribute to the success in attracting females.
 Acoustic signals are produced by many groups including several orthopteran species, neuropterida, cicadas, flies, cave planthroppers, leaf hoppers, and tree hoppers.
 In crickets and other Orthopeterans, loudness and/or uninterrupted songs often attract more females.
 In other insects, females may choose a mate in relation to aspects of his songs.
 In any case, it is possible that females compare the songs of several males before making a choice.

 Female calling syndrome occurs when female social insects emit a typical call to the males in close proximity to their natal nests.
 Males that are attracted by the callings fly extensively in pursuit of potential mates.
 Their gasters raise and stings start to protrude.
 The venom glands are a basis of a chemical male attractant.
 In Xenomyrmex floridanus, the queen's venom glands and gasters both attracted males and prompted copulation.